 The best of the rechargeable units work quite well and are relatively easy to travel with, since you only need the razor and a cord to plug it into the wall.
 There are two potential sticking points for travel to other countries, though.
 One is less of an issue that it might seem, since most of today’s electric razors can handle both 120 and 240 volts.
 The other is a problem that most international travelers are familiar with; power plugs and receptacles differ in their shapes and prongs from country to country.
 You’re fine if you’re only traveling within America, within Britain or through most of the EU since you’ll only need one adapter at most.
-But if you’re traveling through South America or Africa, good luck.
+But if you’re traveling through South America or Africa or other amazing destinations, good luck.
 Five different types of outlets are used on each of those continents, requiring five different adapters – making even an electric razor with internal charging circuits a logistical nightmare.

 One other intriguing possibility is rather new to the market: a rechargeable razor which doesn’t plug into the wall, but charges via USB connection to your laptop, tablet or other compatible device.
 As long as you can find one (and we have) that’s a quality shaver, it’s a terrific alternative for those who travel with a laptop.
 Backpackers and others who travel light, however, may find it more trouble than it’s worth.